 Break the chocolate into squares.

-Whisk cornstarch together with the sugar, instant espresso, gelatin, one cup of evaporated milk, and one cup of water together in a ‘wave safe bowl along with a 02aWhipMilkbfwooden skewer to lean into the mixture against the side of the bowl (this’ll help to keep the milk from boiling over).
+Whisk cornstarch together with the sugar, instant espresso, gelatin, one cup of evaporated milk, and one cup of water together in a ‘wave safe bowl along with a wooden skewer to lean into the mixture against the side of the bowl (this’ll help to keep the milk from boiling over).
 Put the remaining evaporated milk in the fridge to chill.

 ‘Wave on high until boiling, stirring every 30 seconds – this’ll take mebbe two minutes.